Educ Organization & Leadership (EOL)

 Part I is the design of a research study (capstone project) that integrates literature covered in the degree program leading to a research question to be explored empirically.
 It includes literature review, problem statement, research design, methodology, identifying participants, IRB review and a final proposal paper.
 Students are expected to collect data for their study (project) between Parts I and II.
 Part II topics include data analysis, interpretation, discussion, implications, dissemination of findings, and future research.
 Leads to a final research (capstone) paper that synthesizes work from Part I and adds to it through data analysis, discussion of findings, implications, and ways to disseminate findings to relevant audiences.
 Approved for both letter and S/U grading.
 May be repeated in separate terms to a maximum of 4 hours.

 Supervised direct experience in the administration of higher education.
 With the aid of the faculty, students select the internship relevant to their career goals.
+2 or 4 graduate hours.
+No professional credit.
 Approved for S/U grading only.
 May be repeated to a maximum of 8 hours; no more than 8 hours may be earned toward an advanced degree.
 Prerequisite: Consent of instructor.

 Open only to persons who have been admitted for doctoral study in the Department of Educational Organization and Leadership.
 Prerequisite: Consent of instructor.